INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

 Smart licensed customs brokers or agents are those that help the importers and exporters to perfect their cargo related documents for submission to the customs authorities, and determine the exact duties and taxes that will be levied on the cargo.
 They will also submit the documents to the customs authorities in time and in the most suitable manner, and finally they would follow up with the customs authorities to provide any further information without losing much time, so that the cargo is released in the shortest possible time.
 Call TEU Global and learn more about their reliable and cost competitive customs brokerage services.

-For any cargo imported into USA, US Customs & Border Patrol (CBP) must know who is legally responsible to pay import duties, taxes, fees and penalties (if any) for the cargo.
+For any cargo imported into USA, US Customs & Border Protection (CBP) must know who is legally responsible to pay import duties, taxes, fees, and penalties (if any) for the cargo.
 For this reason, amongst all the documents that are filed with CBP, one important one is the party that will act as the Importer of Record, which could be the overseas shipper (exporter), the consignee (importer), or a Customs Broker.
 Call TEU Global and learn more about this aspect related with importing cargo into the United States.

 These include supporting documentation for all initial assessments of the imported cargo.
 When the Importer of Record is not located on the site at the time of import, it is required to appoint a person or firm having a valid Power of Attorney to act on his behalf, for the accountability of the imported cargo.
 Call TEU Global and learn more about this aspect related with importing cargo into the United States.